Communication Always Makes Demands (Or Why Bother)

 Work with senior leadership teams to manage issues and crisis communication.

-Media train spokespeople who would prefer to sound committed, not scripted.
+Media train spokespeople who prefer to sound committed, not scripted.

 Create media strategies and advocacy campaigns that reflect diverse communities.

 Position non-profits to shine in a crowded field of worthy causes.

 What I believe: